 BEER ON EARTH is on a never-ending mission to produce the highest quality ales and lagers available in New England while providing a warm and welcoming atmosphere to consume these beers at the tap room of our brewery in North Kingstown, RI.
 Working with local artist, Paul Endres Jr., BOE plans to deliver a unique visual aesthetic that will perfectly combine our love for beer, art, and life.

 Designed for those looking for a lighter, lower alcohol, easy drinking craft ale.
 Super sessionable but still full of flavor, this is a clean, dry blonde ale featuring German pilsner and wheat malt, and subtle notes of melon and strawberry from German Huell Melon hops.
+This version of Innocuous contains a late dry hop addition to really highlight the flavor and aromatics of the Huell Melon hops.
 Great for those new to the craft beer world.

 6670 Post Rd, North Kingstown, Rhode Island 02852, United States